J4S0Nc/Useful.Utilities/Useful.Utilities.md

 Throws: [[System.InvalidCastException|System.InvalidCastException]]:

-#### Helpers.TryToLong(System.String)
+#### Useful.Utilities.Helpers.TryToLong(System.String)

 Attempt to cast a string to a long, return null if unable to cast

 | Parameter | Description |